 The significant asset within The Company is the 5% working interest in licence 12/06.
-The terms of the 12/06 licence allow for a validity of 30 years (from 22nd May 2016) for the purpose of development and production.
-The principal conditions for the validity are:
+The terms of the 12/06 licence allow for an extension of 30 years (from 22nd May 2016) for the purpose of development and production.
+During the year the field development plan submission deadline was extended to 3 August 2021.
+The principal conditions of the extension of this deadline are: